ectrc/snow/readme.md

 ## What's up next?

 - **Party System V2** Currently it relies on the automatic XMPP solution which is very hard to keep track of.
+- Seeded randomization for the **Item Shop** instead of a random number generator.
+This will ensure that even if the backend is restarted, the same random items will be in the shop during that day.
 - Purchasing the **Battle Pass**.
 This will require the Battle Pass Storefront ID for every build.
 I am yet to think of a solution for this.
-- Seeded randomization for the **Item Shop** instead of a random number generator.
-This will ensure that even if the backend is restarted, the same random items will be in the shop during that day.
 - Interaction with a Game Server to handle **Event Tracking** for player statistics and challenges.
 This will be a very large task as a new specialised game server will need to be created.
 - After the game server addition, a **Matchmaking System** will be added to match players together for a game.
 It will use a bin packing algorithm to ensure that games are filled as much as possible.

+And finally, the biggest task of all...

 - **Save The World**.
 This is a very large task and will require a lot of work.
 It is not a priority at the moment and might be done after the Battle Royale experience is complete.

 ## Supported MCP Actions